Uniwersytet-Gdanski/biological-dictionary-server/README.md

 - ##### 401	Unauthorized (wrong login or password)
 - ##### 204 No Content

-### GET /api/entries-first-letters
+### GET /api/terms-first-letters
-Returns list of all possible first letters of entries.
+Returns list of all possible first letters of terms.

 #### Endpoint:
 ```
-GET /api/entries-first-letters
+GET /api/terms-first-letters
 ```

 #### Responses: